nali001/research_asset_search/README.md

 ```
 If the system does not work properly, either wait for some time for all containers to go up, or run `docker compose build` to update the images.

+Now you can access the web page on http://IP_address/

+9. Initialize the web application via: http://IP_address/api/initialize_app/

+10. Obtain API token via: http://IP_address/api/obtain_api_token/

 ### Administration
 We expose `pgadmin` service to the localhost so that you can easily monitor the database.
 Access it through http://localhost:5050/

+We expose `Django admin` service to public web.
+Access it through http://IP_address/admin/

-However, `postgres` `search_engine_app` and `Elasticsearch` services are only accessible within the docker network and thus cannot be accessed from host machine using host name or IP address.
+However, `postgres` `search_engine_app` and `Elasticsearch` services are only accessible within the docker network and thus cannot be accessed from the host machine or the web.

 Postgres pgadmin login
 ```